codyduval/codyduval.github.io/_drafts/2014-12-28-i-wrote-a-ruby-webserver.md

   end
 {% endhighlight %}

 Since we know how a HTTP/1.1 request will be formatted, we know the http verb will be the first word in the first line, and the requested file will be the following string.
-Following that will the header, which we parse and store as key/value pairs in a hash.
+Following that will be the header, which we parse and store as key/value pairs in a hash.

 ###Responding to the Request
 Next, back in our REPL we'll need to process the HTTP verb and respond.